4lejandrito/fetchbook/README.md

 Fetchbook is a command-line tool designed to help you manage your collections of HTTP requests.
 It is based on the standard [RequestInit](https://fetch.spec.whatwg.org/#requestinit) object, and runs in TypeScript with [bun.sh](https://bun.sh/).

-> [!WARNING]
-> :construction_worker_woman: Fetchbook is currently under active development, expect breaking changes.

-You can try out Fetchbook just by running this command:
+You can try it out just by running this command:

 ```bash
 npx fetchbook --demo -v
 ```

+> [!WARNING]
+> :construction_worker_woman: Fetchbook is currently under active development, expect breaking changes.

 ## Installation